Advanced manufacturing

 Examples include aircraft turbines, rocket engines and hydraulic valves.
 The use of high-performance materials such as Inconel, titanium, high strength aluminum alloys and tool steels is crucial, as is the expansion of additive manufacturing to large-volume applications with high price pressure regarding the material, such as pressure vessels, steel components or components in crane construction.

-All aspects of additive manufacturing and advanced manufacturing that have a high impact on the mechanical properties such as strength, ductility and fatigue properties of the resulting component will be covered in this workshop.
-The qualitative and quantitative understanding of the influence of process parameters, resulting microstructure and the mechanical properties are within the scope of this conference, as well as challenging application examples, machine improvement, new process developments and process monitoring.
+Therefore, this workshop will cover all aspects of additive and advanced manufacturing that significantly affect the mechanical properties of the produced components, including strength, ductility, and fatigue resistance.
+Topics include a qualitative and quantitative understanding of the influence of process parameters, resulting microstructures, and mechanical properties, along with challenging application examples, machine enhancements, new process developments, and process monitoring.

 Contact us